FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 order to affect the state of other controls via the use of a StateRule.

 The following listing describes four parameters and the layout of their four associated controls.
-(Key identifiers have been highlighted.)[HANNO: to be removed/revised, automatic syntax highlighting] If we examine the code we'll notice that the controls are enclosed in two StrategyPanels, one entitled "Time Parameters" and the other entitled "Advanced".
+If we examine the code we'll notice that the controls are enclosed in two StrategyPanels, one entitled "Time Parameters" and the other entitled "Advanced".
 These two panels are nested horizontally into the top-level